gilbox/ios-tip-calculator/README.md

 - I'm reading and writing to and from `NSUserDefaults` all the time to avoid any data sync problems.
 Is there any problem with doing this?

+- All the switch statements are bothering me.
+I almost never use them in JS.
+Hopefully there's a sleeker way.

 ## License